-ARTICLE 24 SEPARABILITY AND SAVING CLAUSE
+ARTICLE 25 SEPARABILITY AND SAVING CLAUSE

-Should it be determined by a court of competent jurisdiction that any Article of this Agreement is not in conformity with any applicable law, the parties shall meet, and such Article or portion thereof shall be suspended and amended to conform to law.
+Should it be determined by a court of competent jurisdiction that any Article of this Agreement is not in conformity with any applicable law, the parties shall meet and such Article or portion thereof shall be suspended and amended to conform with law.
+This Article shall not apply so long as appeal to higher court of competent jurisdiction is in process.

-ARTICLE 25 HEIRS AND ASSIGNS
+ARTICLE 26 HEIRS AND ASSIGNS